 As of December 31, 2009, the completed properties occupied an aggregate site area of approximately 221,473 sq.m. and had an aggregate GFA (including saleable and non-saleable GFA) of approximately 182,615 sq.m.
 Construction of these properties commenced on November 7, 2005 and was completed on December 31, 2008.
 The completed properties comprised 943 residential flats with an aggregate saleable GFA of approximately 174,275 sq.m. as well as 132 retail shops with an aggregate saleable GFA of approximately 6,077 sq.m.
-As of December 31, 2009, 943 residential flats with an aggregate saleable GFA of approximately 6,077 sq.m.
-As of non-saleable as 131 retail shops, with an aggregate saleable GFA of approximately 6,041 sq.m. had been sold and delivered.
-The remaining completed properties comprised one retail shop with an aggregate saleable GFA of approximately 6,041 sq.m. had been sold and delivered.
-The remaining completed properties comprised one retail shop with an aggregate saleable GFA of approximately 6,041 sq.m. had been sold and delivered.
+As of December 31, 2009, 943 residential flats with an aggregate saleable GFA of approximately 174,275 sq.m. as well as 131 retail shops, with an aggregate saleable GFA of approximately 6,041 sq.m. had been sold and delivered.
+The remaining completed properties comprised one retail shop with an aggregate saleable GFA of approximately 36 sq.m.